 You can keep them in your freezer to throw in meatballs subs.
 You can make a whole batch and use them in meal prep for the week.
 And your kids?
 They’re going to LOVE them.

 These Greek Meatballs are basically just normal meatballs, but with a Greek twist.
+And if you’re looking for an Italian-style version, try these Easy Baked all-beef Meatballs.

 In this post, I’ll explain what keftedes are, how to make these Greek meatballs, and what to serve with them.